 Paper and Straw Aeroplanes

-Red Ted Art has some brilliant paper and straw aeroplanes that look very easy to make.
+Red Ted Art has some brilliant paper and straw aeroplanes that are easy to make.
 You could also try making a giant version!

 Milk Jug Rocket

-Milk jug rockets are super easy to make.
-You need an empty, clean milk jug and a cardboard or paper cone.
+Milk jug rockets are great for younger children.
+You only need an empty, clean milk jug and a cardboard or paper cone.
+Children squeeze the milk carton and the cone shoots into the air!

 Paper Spinners

-We loved these paper spinners too.
-Try making big ones, little ones and even tiny ones to see which fall the fastest.
+Paper spinners are always winners in our house.
+Try making big ones, little ones and even tiny ones to invesigate which fall the fastest.

 Mini Baking Soda Powered Bottle Rocket